emersion/emersion.fr/content/blog/2021-07-21-status-update-31.md

 alerts.
 These new features can be combined together to implement more creative features, let me know if you find other good combos!

-Continuing in the new release list, [libliftoff 0.1.0] is finally out.
+Continuing in the new release department, [libliftoff 0.1.0] is finally out.
 It's been maturing for about 2 years now and it's used by default in [gamescope].
 The next step will be integrating it in wlroots.

 I've been focused on wlroots bugfixes and stabilizing the recent renderer and backend refactoring. wlroots 0.14.1 (also released this month) fixes a handful